 As an employer, you need to withhold income taxes from your employee’s earnings each pay period.
 But how do you know how much to withhold?

 Form W-4 gives you the information you need to ensure accurate withholding for each of your employees.
-But Form W-4 has gone through some changes for 2020—and your employees may have questions about how to fill it out.
+But Form W-4 went through some changes back in 2020—and your employees may have questions about how to fill it out.

-Let’s take a deep dive into the W-4 form: what it is, why it’s important, and how your employees can fill it out accurately in 2020:
+Let’s take a deep dive into the W-4 form: what it is, why it’s important, and how your employees can fill it out accurately:

 What is a W-4 form?

 Here’s how it works: an employer gives Form W-4 to the employee.
 The employee determines how much they want withheld from their earnings, fills out the form accordingly, and gives it back to the employer.
 The employer then uses that to determine the tax withholding for that employee and deducts the appropriate amount each pay period.

 All new employees have to fill out a W4 form when they’re hired—and if they want to change their withholdings, they can resubmit a new W4 form at any time.